 Indicators of seepage include areas where water is observed on the ground surface and/or where vegetation suggests the presence of seepage.
 Seepage can emerge anywhere on the downstream face, beyond the toe, or on the downstream abutments at elevations below normal pool.
 Seepage may vary in appearance from a "soft," wet area to a flowing "spring."
 Seepage may show up first as only an area where the vegetation is lusher and darker green than surrounding vegetation.
 Cattails, reeds, mosses, and other marsh vegetation often become established in a seepage area.
 However, in many instances, indicators of seeps do not necessarily indicate the presence of seeps.
-Areas of apparent iron staining and/or excess iron bacteria may also indicate the presence of a seep.

-4.3 Area To Be Inspected for New Discharges
+4.3 Areas To Be Inspected for New Discharges

-The areas to be inspected are the areas of the site adjacent to the ash basin where water contained in the ash basin might express itself (beyond the ash basin) at the ground surface.
-This would include the earthen embankment(s) which impound the ash basin and certain adjacent areas where water could infiltrate into the underlying residual materials and be expressed as seepage.
+The areas to be inspected for new discharges are the areas of the site where water contained in the ash basin might infiltrate into the underlying residual material and be expressed as seepage.
+This would include the earthen embankment which impounds the ash basin and certain adjacent areas.

-The extent of the area to be inspected was determined based on the generalized LeGrand conceptual model, the concept of the slope-aquifer system of this model, and the site characteristics/topography relative to the system/model.
-In this generalization, flow of water from the ash basin would be expected to be located (1) within those slope-aquifer compartment(s) below and/or adjacent to the basin(s) and (2) below the full-water basin elevation(s) of the ash basin(s).
-The area to be inspected is shown on Figure 2.
+The extent of the area to be inspected was determined based on the generalized LeGrand conceptual model, the concept of the slope-aquifer system, and the site topography.
+In this generalization, flow of water from the ash basin would be expected to be located within the slope-aquifer compartment and to be below the full basin elevation of the ash basin.
+The area to be inspected for new discharges is shown on Figure 2.